dylhunn/257-max-3sat/README.md

 To get started immediately, skip to the "Building the project" section.

-This project is still a work in progress.

 Repo overview
 =============

 The source code for the project is stored in `/src`.
 Documentation for the code itself is contained in function comments of each header file.

-The project report and slides (forthcoming) are stored, along with *LaTeX* source, in the `/report` folder.
+The project slides (forthcoming) are stored, in the `/slides` folder.

 Data files for testing are stored in the `/test-data` folder.